werf/werf/docs/pages_en/usage/deploy/values.md

 werf render
 ```

-... or by additional secret parameters files of the main chart (werf only):
+... or by additional secret parameter files of the main chart (werf only):

 ```yaml
 # .helm/secret-values-production.yaml: